aerickt/lapwing-for-beginners/src/Chapter-22.md

 | scene | `SKAOEPB` | `SAOEPB` is already the word "seen" so "scene" is written with the `K` to disambiguate. |
 | wolf | `WOEFL` or `WOFL` | While you could write this as `WOEL/*F` or `WOL/*F`, it's just much faster to learn one of these briefs. |
 | werewolf | lots of outlines | You can use `WAEUR` or `WER` for the first stroke.
 However, if you use `WER`, you will have to to asterisk the second word since there is a potential conflict between the phrase "were wolves" and the word "werewolves". |

+## Strokes starting with `EU`

+For words like "illuminate" and "immense", there are multiple way valid outlines.

+### Syllabically

+First, these words can be written using the same syllabic splitting rules in chapter 15.

+* illuminate `EU/HRAOU/PHEU/TPHAEUT`
+* immense `EU/PHEPBS`

+### Prefixes

+For some words like "illuminate" and "immobilize", it is natural to use predictions:

+* illuminate `EUL/HRAOU/PHEU/TPHAEUT`
+* immobilize `EUPL/PHOEBL/KWRAOEUZ`

+Normally, two consonant chords cannot be doubled across two strokes.
+In the "immobilize" outline, the `-PL` and `PH` chords are next to each other in the first and second strokes.
+However, since the first stroke `EUPL` is a prefix, this is allowed.

+### Incorrect prefixes

+For some other words like "immense" and "immune", using a prefix would not make much sense since the remaining letters would not form a word ("mense" and "mune" are not words).
+However, words starting with `EU` are exempt from this rule.
+Therefore, the following outlines are all valid:

+* immense `EUPL/KWREPBS` or `EUPL/PHEPBS`
+* immune `EUPL/KWRAOUPB` or `EUPL/PHAOUPB`

+### Why

+Since `EU` on its own is the word "I", I originally had concerns that outlines like `EU/HREUFT` and `EU/SHAOU` would cause some issues.
+Therefore, I opted to make all of these words not adhere to syllabic splitting, and instead force them to be written with prefixes.
+However, upon closer examination, there are not very many conflicts.
+Therefore, I've added the syllabic splitting outlines, and am keeping the others as fallbacks.
+Eventually, the incorrect prefixes may be removed.